Lviv Theatre of Opera and Ballet: Project and construction

-Immediately prior to the fall of the Soviet Union, the first performance of the national anthem of Ukraine, Shche ne vmerla Ukrainy i slava, i volia, was held at the theatre in 1990, during the last perennial rule of Soviet Ukraine.

 Grand opening

 The Lviv Opera opened on October 4, 1900.
 The cultural elite—painters, writers, and composers, as well as delegations from various European theatres—attended the opening festivities.
 Among the guests attending the ceremony were writer Henryk Sienkiewicz, composer Ignacy Jan Paderewski, the painter Henryk Siemiradzki, the Chief magistrate of Lviv Godzimir Małachowski, the provincial governor Leon Piniński and head of the provincial assembly Count Stanisław Badeni.
-A delegation from the city of Prague was headed by mayor Vladimir Srb and former director of the National Theatre, František Adolf Šubert.
 Due to recent deaths of both the Roman Catholic and Greek Catholic archbishops, the building was blessed by the Armenian Catholic archbishop of Lviv, Izaak Mikołaj Isakowicz, alongside rabbi Ezechiel Caro and the Protestant pastor Garfel.

-The grand opening gala that evening included excerpts from: